lubuntu-team/manual/source/3/3.2/3.2.5/desktop.rst

 How to launch
 -------------
-To launch desktop from the menu :menuselection:`Preferences --> LXQt settings --> Desktop`.
+To launch Desktop from the menu :menuselection:`Preferences --> LXQt settings --> Desktop`.
 Or from LXQt configuration center press the desktop button to launch it or run

 .. code::